Deepika Narwal Updated On: 03 Jul, 2019 17:54 IST

 Preparing for an exam is always a daunting experience for students.
 The pressure to perform well and surpassing the competitiors can be highly stressful.
 In such cases, some guidance from exam experts can be a big factor in not just preparing the students mentally but can also help them give their best shot on the exam day.

-For those taking the university-level GITAM GAT 2018 between 11th and 26th April, 2018, the countdown has already begun.
-The result for GITAM GAT 2018 is scheduled to be announced 30th April, 2018.
+For those taking the university-level GITAM GAT in April 2020, the countdown has already begun.
 GITAM GAT is conducted by GITAM University for admission to various undergraduate and postgraduate courses in Technology, Architecture and Pharmacy offered at the University's Bengaluru, Visakhapatnam and Hyderabad campuses.
-GITAM GAT 2018 will be held in online mode for all the registered candidates at the prescribed exam centres.
+GITAM GAT 2020 will be held in online mode for all the registered candidates at the prescribed exam centres.